There’s a possibility of contracting COVID-19 from gas pumps, but it’s not likely

-The Centers for Disease Control has reported an uptick in hospital admissions and deaths related to COVID-19, sparking concerns online.
+The Centers for Disease Control and Prevention (CDC) has reported an uptick in hospital admissions and deaths related to COVID-19, sparking concerns online.

 A viral chain text message that said the Delta variant of COVID-19 was rapidly spreading through gas station pumps went viral in 2021.
 A previous VERIFY found this claim to be false.